OUR GLOBAL PRESENCE

-The Emirates and Canada story began on October 29, 2007, with the launch of three weekly nonstop flights from Dubai to Toronto and vice versa.
+The Emirates and Canada story began on 29th October 2007 with the launch of three weekly, non-stop flights from Dubai to Toronto and vice versa.
 This is the maximum number of weekly flights we can operate under the current Air Transport Agreement between Canada and the UAE.
-Every year, these flights operate at near capacity, consistently averaging over 90% seat occupancy.
-It is an indication there is plenty of demand to be filled and a daily service between Toronto and Dubai could benefit travelers, businesses, and the tourism industry.
+Every year these flights operate at near capacity, consistently averaging over 90% seat occupancy.
+It is an indication there is plenty of demand to be catered to and a daily service between Toronto and Dubai could benefit travellers, businesses and tourism.

 In 2017, the UAE was the largest merchandise export market for Canada in the Middle East and North Africa region.

 We believe that increased access for Emirates to Canada would have a positive impact on Canada’s trade relationship with the UAE, facilitating the carriage of goods and people between the two countries.
-While the Canadian government promotes "open skies" agreements, many of its own such agreements have been with countries that are less valuable export markets for Canada.
+While the Canadian government promotes ‘open skies’ agreements, many of its own such agreements have been with countries which are less valuable export markets for Canada.

 |Country||Canadian exports in 2017 (CAD millions)||Export ranking||Total trade in 2017 (CAD millions)||Total trade ranking|